 Initially, tampons were not widely used and were often stigmatized due to cultural taboos around menstruation.
 However, the popularity of tampons began to grow in the 1960s and 1970s, as women became more vocal about their desire for greater freedom and mobility during their periods.
 Tampon ads also began to appear on television, further increasing their visibility and acceptance.

 In the 1980s, controversy arose around the safety of tampons, specifically regarding the risk of toxic shock syndrome (TSS), a rare but potentially fatal bacterial infection.
 Tampon manufacturers responded by changing the materials used in tampons and providing more detailed instructions for safe use.

 The tampon continues to be a popular menstrual product today, with a wide variety of brands and styles available on the market.
 However, the discussion around menstrual health and product safety continues, with some advocating for more research and transparency around the ingredients and manufacturing processes of period products.

 While many name brands still make their products with synthetic dyes and toxic chemicals, there is a growing movement for overall sustainability.

 At Aunt Flow, we do everything in our power to offer products that are both safe for your body AND environmentally friendly.
-Our products are made with organic cotton and no weird stuff, proving that we have come a long way in the history of the tampon and other period products.
+We have come a LONG way in the history of the tampon and other period products.